MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 # Use Task guides and BPM to create an acceptance test suite

 You can use Task guides and Business process modeler (BPM) to create a user acceptance test plan.
-This enables you to organize your acceptance tests by business process and then synchronize BPM to VSTS allowing you to manage test execution and results.
+You can organize your acceptance tests by business processes and then synchronize BPM to Visual Studio Team Services (VSTS) to manage test execution and results.
 This topic walks through the process of creating an acceptance test suite to be used for manual or automatic testing.

 ## Create a BPM library